“Joy to be Alive” Factors

 Age does not guarantee quality or fineness but it often enhances it.
 To be where great events have unfolded, both professional and amateur, is uplifting.

-The love/hate generated by the Old Course at St Andrews continues but we are all in awe when teeing off in front of the Royal and Ancient clubhouse, though it may be the easiest shot in golf !
+The love/hate generated by the Old Course at St Andrews continues but we are all in awe when teeing off in front of the Royal and Ancient clubhouse, though technically it may be the easiest shot in golf to an open, broad fairway !

 The Welcome

-Some with little knowledge might think The New Zealand GC in Surrey as a ‘stuffy toffs’ Club but the leadership of the Secretary, in creating a personal welcome to visiting societies is legendary, and only goes to enhance its elite reputation.
+Some with little knowledge might think The New Zealand GC in Surrey as a ‘stuffy toffs’ Club but the leadership of the recently retired Secretary, in creating a personal welcome to visiting societies is legendary, and only goes to enhance the Club’s elite reputation.

 The Locker Room